telegraf/types/README.md

 In all places where a `file_id` or a URL is permitted, the corresponding property allows a `string`.

 We will now look at the type declarations that are relevant for uploading files directly.
-Depending on the code you're using the `typegram` types for, you may want to support different ways to specify the file to be uploaded.
+Depending on the code you're using the types for, you may want to support different ways to specify the file to be uploaded.
 As an example, you may want to be able to make calls to `sendDocument` with an object that conforms to `{ path: string }` in order to specify the location of a local file.
 (Your code is then assumed to able to translate calls to `sendDocument` and the like to multipart/form-data uploads when supplied with an object alike `{ path: '/tmp/file.txt' }` in the `document` property of the argument object.)

-`typegram` cannot possibly know what objects you want to support as `InputFile`s.
+This library cannot automatically know what objects you want to support as `InputFile`s.

 However, you can specify your own version of what an `InputFile` is throughout all affected methods and interfaces.